greg-seedcloud/serverless-api-example/README.md

 $ yarn taillog <functionName>
 ```

-Note: `serverless` in the commands above can be used interchangeably with `sls` for brevity.
+Note: The command `serverless` can be used interchangeably with `sls` for brevity.